aljazceru/awesome-nostr/README.md

 - [nostr, a basic tour](https://github.com/rajarshimaitra/rust-nostr/blob/main/VISION.md) - an intro to nostr
 - [Nostr: Solucionando la censura de una vez por todas](https://estudiobitcoin.com/nostr-solucionando-la-censura-de-una-vez-por-todas/)
 - [UseNostr](https://usenostr.org) - A small guide for anyone who wants to learn more about how nostr works and what it can do.
+- [nostr.how](https://nostr.how) - Quick-start to onboard desktop users with Alby & Astral

 ## Relays